JohnnersUK/OLD.JohnnersUK.github.io/_posts/2017-10-05-Snaaaaaake!.md

 So the idea is that you play a normal game of snake, but in some AO compound, an each dot is a piece of intel.
 A set amount of intel is required per mission and once collected you can exit through the escape route or continue collecting intel for bigger score.
-As you play obviously your snake gets longer, making you easier to spot by the patrolling eagles which will proceed to eat you once spotted. <br>_Eagles eat snakes, right?_
+As you play obviously your snake gets longer, making you easier to spot by the patrolling eagles which will proceed to eat you once spotted.

 ## Structure
 Structuring the game should go as follows: